Review common web maintenance issues and some related best practices.

 Images (or Photos)

-- Optimize your photos for the web with "Save for Web" in Photoshop, TinyJPG, picmonkey.com, or any other image editing software available.
+- Optimize your photos for the web with "Save for Web" in Photoshop, TinyJPG, Squoosh, or another image editing software.

 - Include good image descriptions for all uploads.